-Elk is a set of tools to generate map and topographical surfaces using open source data from Open Street Map and Shuttle Radar Topography Mission (SRTM) data from USGS.
-Elk was developed by Timothy Logan and works in a similar way to @IT, Meerkat GIS and Flux’s Site Extractor.
+Elk is a set of tools to generate a map and topographical surfaces using open source data from Open Street Map and Shuttle Radar Topography Mission (SRTM) data from USGS.
+Elk is developed by Timothy Logan and works similarly to @IT, Meerkat GIS and Flux’s Site Extractor.
 Elk has recently been rewritten from scratch and as such this tutorial will focus on the latest version, 2.2.2.

-Next we can use the OSM Data component to start organising and collecting the data from the OSM file.
-The component defaults to selecting building elements, but can be changed to select from any of the other map features in the OSM specification by right clicking on the component.
+Next, we can use the OSM Data component to start organising and collecting the data from the OSM file.
+The component defaults to selecting building elements but can be changed to choose from any of the other map features in the OSM specification by right-clicking on the component.

 We can use the polyline component to draw closed polylines where possible.
-Note that although you may have selected certain categories to be extracted, such as ‘railway’, this is completely dependent on the data coming out of Open Street Map.
-This means that some of the OSM Data components may be empty depending on your location.
+Note that although you may have selected specific categories to be extracted, such as ‘railway’, this is entirely dependent on the data coming out of Open Street Map.
+This limitation means that some of the OSM Data components may be empty depending on your location.